PrairieLearn/PrairieLearn/doc/writingTests.md

             "mode": "Exam",
             "startDate": "2014-07-07T00:00:01",
             "endDate": "2014-07-10T23:59:59"
+        },
+        {
+            "mode": "Exam",
+            "uids": ["student1@illinois.edu", "student2@illinois.edu"],
+            "startDate": "2014-07-012T00:00:01",
+            "endDate": "2014-07-12T23:59:59"
         }
     ],

-The above `allowAccess` directive means that this test is available under two different circumstances.
+The above `allowAccess` directive means that this test is available under three different circumstances.
 First, users who are at least a `TA` can access the test in `Public` mode at any time.
 Second, any user can access this test in `Exam` mode from July 7th to July 10th.
+Third, there are two specific students who have access to take the exam at a later date.

 The general format of `allowAccess` is: